soloesteban/masters_stevens/Methodology.md

 # Methodology

+The following methodology was used to develope the systems engineering of medical devices book.

 - Use Stevens Institute of Technology guidelines and templates for masters project.

 - Develop the book as a system: stakeholder needs, concept, architecture, models, requirements, verification/validation.